 Before you schedule an online proctored division, please read these policies and confirm you can abide by them.

-If you are using a computer issued by your workplace, a Mac, or a personal computer with antivirus software or a firewall, please note the General Instructions for Corporate Computers covered in the technical information in Prometric’s ehelp website.
+If you are using a computer issued by your workplace, a Mac, or a personal computer with antivirus software or a firewall, please note that you will need administrator privileges in order to test.

-During your appointment, your Prometric Readiness Agent will ensure you meet the required conditions before you are released to a proctor and can begin to test.
+During your appointment, PSI will ensure you meet the required conditions before you can begin to test.
 Please keep in mind, if you do not meet the requirements, your appointment will end and your exam fee will not be refunded.